GiacomoFrigerio/CherenkovLightSim/README.md

 Output is saved on a Root file with Event, fX, fY, fZ and fX:fY to reconstruct the radius of the Cherenkov cone.

-The result expected are that if the material has an increasing refractive index the CHerenkov cone should increase its radius.
+The results expected are that if the material has an increasing refractive index, the CHerenkov cone should increase its radius.

 To start the code, download the files and create a build folder.
 Then, inside the folder, do "cmake .." , then "make" and then "./NAME" where NAME is the folder of the code (in this case, sim).